janaiscoding/luxuria-hotel/README.md

 # 🏨 Luxuria Hotel

 Full-stack hotel acommodation landing page/business website with authentication.
 Users can create and manage their bookings with ease.

 See how the website looks like and works below 👇.

 Or try the app yourself! 👀 [Live Demo](https://luxuria-hotel.vercel.app/).
-Feel free to send me feedback, ideas or just message me anything web/coding related [@in/jana-istrate](https://www.linkedin.com/in/jana-istrate/)

 ![Luxuria Hotel Preview](/public/luxuria-preview.gif)